 Filtering an originality report – This guide explains how to filter an originality report, for example to filter out any text appearing within quotation marks, or to filter small matches (less than a specified % or fewer than a specified number of words).
 Course instructors can turn filters on or off for any submission.

-Please note that if a student makes a re-submission to a Turnitin assignment, the originality report for the re-submission will not be available for 24 hours after the re-submission date and time.
+Please note that if a student makes a re-submission to a Turnitin assignment, the originality report for the re-submission may not be available for 24 hours after the re-submission date and time.
+This delay is usually enforced upon the third re-submission.